 - Weight of over 100 pairs of jeans

-By purchasing ethically and responsibility, you can reduce the amount of your annual household footprint, which is better for everyone.
+By purchasing ethically and responsibility, you can reduce the amount of your annual household footprint.

 Who started ethical fashion?